Student Activities Office Grants

 Applicant Requirements

-• Completion of this course requires both quizzes to be completed and the total score to be at least 90%.
+• Completion of this course requires quizzes to be completed and the total score to be at least 90%.
 Quizzes can be taken as many times as needed.

 • The completion of this course follows the student that has completed the course, not the group.